As companies around the world become increasingly digitized, the relevance of data protection has become an important topic.

 Companies of all kinds gather customer data for the purpose of gaining deeper insights into consumer behavior.
 This data then assists in the development of more efficient loyalty programs and marketing strategies.

 The private information handed over by a customer to a company (such as identification, delivery address, bank details, and purchase history) usually winds up sitting in cloud-based or internal platforms with restricted user access.

 However, private data can — and often is — leaked.
 Cyberattacks are an increasing problem globally, and data is often a target.

-Due to the Coronavirus, cybercrimes have catapulted 600%.
+Due to the Coronavirus cybercrimes have increased dramatically.
+This post has been updated to share the most important cybersecurity statistics and data for 2023, which you can find here.
 The damages pertaining to cybercrime are estimated to reach a staggering $6 trillion annually by the end of 2021.

 On top of all that, consumers are more concerned than ever about the security of their data.
 Customer data protection is now a non-negotiable priority.

 What can companies do to eliminate further damage to the information chain of data?